shiyog81/csv_datagen_for_mysql/README.md

 ## CSV data file generator for mysql tables

 using this perl script, we can generate a large csv file for mysql tables.

-steps to runn this script
+Pls find below steps to run this script

 1. connect to mysql server and create database test and table emp

 ```python